 In 1982, nutritional researchers William Bennett and Joel Gurin introduced a controversial theory concerning weight loss.
 The set point theory states that a person’s body has a set point weight at which it is programmed to be comfortable.
 This theory proposes that the body will sabotage itself during weight loss by slowing down metabolism (the body’s rate of burning calories).

 You can simply think of the set point as a weight range that your body attempts to maintain at any given point in time.
 The body likes things to remain the same – that’s called homeostasis.
 This also applies to your weight.
 Whatever your weight has been for a period of time (months) is what the body considers to be normal.
 This is what we refer to as the set point.

 A part of the brain called the hypothalamus, helps maintain the set-point.
 It does this by controlling hunger and appetite (your desire to eat) and metabolism (the rate at which you burn calories).

-Once you’ve maintained your new weight for an adequate period of time, the body will attempt to remain stable at the new set-point.
+Once you’ve maintained your new weight for an adequate period of time, the body will attempt to remain stable at the new set point.
 Again, it does that by controlling hunger and appetite and the metabolism.
 If you occasionally eat too much, the set point decreases your hunger and appetite (so you’ll eat less) and increases your metabolism (so you’ll burn up the extra calories you’ve eaten).
 However, if you ignore the signals and continue to eat anyway, you’ll eventually overpower the set-point mechanism and gain weight.
-To avoid that happening to you, it’s important to follow the Lean for Life® Lifetime Maintenance plan and continue to work on the lifestyle changes you began during the Weight Loss Phase.
-In order to manage the new set-point, you will need to continue these lifestyle changes so that you will be able to maintain your weight loss.
+To avoid that happening to you, it’s important to follow the Lindora Metabolic Adjustment and Equilibrium phases and continue to work on the lifestyle changes you began during the Weight Loss Phase.
+In order to manage the new set point, you will need to continue these lifestyle changes so that you will be able to maintain your weight loss.